GalaxyHunters/VIVID3D/README.md

 The code is written in C++ and wrapped in python code for comptorbality.

-Vivid is curruntly at the last stages of devolpement, including an installer and the finished wrapper, when those are done u will be able to simply install Vivid using anaconda and produse a model using a single function or a few lines of code for more controll.
+Vivid is currently in the last stages of development, including an installer and the finished wrapper.
+Soon you will be able to simply install Vivid using anaconda and produce a model using a single function or a few lines of code for more control.

 In order to produce a model the following inputs are reqired: